jonifreeman/ajatusasana.fi/en/events.markdown

 A lecture will be given in English on Thursday 16th June 2016 at 7 pm at the new forthcoming Ajatus & Asana business premises (Kavallinmäki 15, Room 312, 02710 Espoo, right next to building where the current Ajatus & Asana Yoga Room is located).
 During the lecture a special demonstration of energy reading will take place using a member of the audience.

-During this visit Brian and his wife Francoise will offer a unique Katsastus service to give a detailed and analytical reading of your aura.
+In the course of their visit Brian and his wife Francoise will offer a unique Katsastus service to give a detailed and analytical reading of your aura.
 One to One readings will be offered 17/18/20/21 June 2016.

 Enquiries and bookings to [www.briansnellgrove.net](http://www.briansnellgrove.net) or [stephanie@ajatusasana.fi](mailto:stephanie@ajatusasana.fi)